svenwal/svenwal.de/content/blog/20210209_openapi_schema_validation_kong.md

 ## OpenAPI in Kong to validate URLs and http methods

 But now the major question: how do we generate this YAML file if we "only" have an OpenAPI specification?
 The answer is another great tool provided by Kong: [Insomnia](https://insomnia.rest/).
-Insomnia is known to many as being a great editor and testing tool for OpenAPI specs on the desktop and if you have attached the Kong Plugin Bundled it even comes with a button to export the OpenAPI as Kong YAML.
+Insomnia is known to many as being a great editor and testing tool for OpenAPI specs on the desktop and if you have attached the [Kong Plugin Bundle](https://insomnia.rest/plugins/insomnia-plugin-kong-bundle) it even comes with a button to export the OpenAPI as Kong YAML.

 So we are very close - but didn't I speak about automation?
 So the great news is you can use the same functionality on the command line use the [cli version of Insomnia called inso](https://support.insomnia.rest/collection/105-inso-cli).